 So What Do I Do?

-In light of this information I recommend working on some of the rehab activities noted below:
+For comfortable and progressive results after surgery, I recommend working on some of the rehab activities noted below:

-Structured Walks –
+Structured Walks and Movement Drills –

-If your cat will not go for structured walks with you, as described further above, then another possibility is to use a favorite treat to coax them to walk slowly across the floor.
+If your cat will not go for structured walks with you, as outlined and as described above, then another possibility is to use a favorite treat to coax them to walk slowly across the floor.
 You could hold up the treat at head height and crawl along with your cat to get them to walk along in a continual gait pattern as best possible, trying to get to the treat.
 Two to five minutes of this walking a couple of times a day for the first week will be beneficial for the cat and possibly hard on you.
 Because…crawling on the floor.

 The Goal –